baratgabor/Unity3D-ReactiveScriptables/README.md

   - If you derive your components from `SubscriptionHelperMonoBehaviour` instead of `MonoBehaviour`, you can add subscriptions easily by invoking the `AddSubscription()` method.
   - This automatically handles all subscription-related responsibilities, i.e. unsubscribing in `OnDisable()`, resubscribing in `OnEnable()`, and again unsubscribing in `OnDestroy()`.
   - Supports all data types automatically, including your own custom made types which derive from `GameEvent<T>` or `GameState<T>`.
+  - (Still need to refactor this, because it uses closing/allocating lambdas currently.)

 ### Built-in, ready to use generic MonoBehaviour components
   - I included plenty of `MonoBehaviour` components I made over the last few weeks for myself; generally these are: